TheNewThinkTank/fitness-tracker/README.md

 # Fitness-Tracker

 Full stack fitness tracking application using TinyDB and FastAPI.
-Add weight-training logs continuously to db.json and query the date through the browser.
+Add weight-training logs continuously to db.json and query the data through the browser.
 Visually inspect your progression through dates and exercises
 ![alt](img/workout_2021-12-11.png)